camerontarget14/google-shotgrid-sheet-send/README.md

 # ShotGrid ↔ Google Sheets Sync (Firebase)

-A lightweight integration that enables ShotGrid (SG) users—especially coordinators and production teams—to:
+A lightweight integration that enables ShotGrid (SG) users—coordinators and production teams—to:

 - Push shot/version data from SG to a Google Sheet
 - Collect artist feedback and notes in the sheet